ItsAnass/ItsAnass.github.io/_posts/2021-10-01-Files-in-the-cloud.md

 ![Methods](https://github.com/ItsAnass/ItsAnass.github.io/blob/main/assets/Images/Blobs/Screenshot%202021-10-01%20150907dd.png?raw=true)

 Two script functions:
-* First one calls async Task<ActionResult> DeleteImage(string name) in the HomeController and Refreshes the page
+* First one calls async Task<ActionResult> DeleteImage(string name) in the HomeController and Refreshes the page.
-* Second one lists the file name and size for all files to be uploaded by updating the <p id="FilesToUpload"></p> control
+* Second one lists the file name and size for all files to be uploaded by updating the <p id="FilesToUpload"></p> control.